HDEA-Sorbonne/hdea-sorbonne.github.io/data/0_cards_publications/2025-03-01_Articlederevue/index.md

 ---
 uuid: b36427a2-390a-460c-abb1-0992eaa41bd5
-title: "Publication de Mélanie Cournil - Article de revue"
+title: Mélanie Cournil, "Science ‘subservient to profit’?
+William Jackson Hooker and the first Glasgow Botanic Gardens (1817–1841)"
 ---

 Mélanie Cournil.
 "Science ‘subservient to profit’?
 William Jackson Hooker and the first Glasgow Botanic Gardens (1817–1841)". _British Journal for the History of Science_, 2025, 58 (1), pp. 39-59.